-Cairn University’s First Year Programs give students the opportunity to examine their broad and diverse interests in a cohort setting.
-First Year Programs are dynamic one-year accredited university experiences perfect as a gap year after high school or to build a foundation for further study.
+Cairn University gives students the opportunity to examine their broad and diverse interests in a cohort setting through a variety of Christian gap year programs.
+Our First Year Programs are dynamic one-year accredited university experiences perfect as a gap year after high school or to build a foundation for further study.

 Cairn University’s Urban Ministry Program provides students with a first year experience focused on developing a unique community of students who will learn together through rigorous courses, acclimate to the needs of urban communities, and serve in those same communities with the heart of a developing Christ-centered social ministry to urban residents.

 Understand the urban context for life and ministry both in the local and global setting.
 With a strong biblical basis and an understanding of the historical nature of urban ministry, the cohort delves deeply into urban communities to understand the complex systems, effective ministry strategies, and the core of what God is doing in neighborhoods across the city.
 Curriculum includes 5-6 Bible & Theology courses, English Composition, and 5-6 courses in Urban Ministry and the Local Church.